List of Internet pioneers: Background

 Subsequently, ARPA funded another working group to develop TCP for use for internetworking.
 Over two hundred Internet Experiment Notes (IEN) were produced, documenting the group's work.
 Only a few of the people who authored notes, or who participated in the work or whose work was referenced in the notes are named on the "Birth of the Internet" plaque.
 Robert Metclafe, Yogen Dalal and John Shoch contributed to discussions leading up to the splitting of TCP, which influenced the work of Jon Postel at the Information Sciences Institute at the University of Southern California (USC-ISI) published as the second Internet Experiment Note (IEN2).

-TCP version 2, published in 1977 (IEN5), authored by Cerf, states that "Although the list of participants in the TCP work is very long (see ... the final TCP project report), special acknowledgements are due to R. Kahn, R. Tomlinson, T. Dalal, R. Karp and C. Sunshine for their active participation In the design of TCP."
-At that time, the "Final Report of the Internetwork TCP Project" was to be written by Cerf, who led the work at Stanford University and had moved to ARPA to manage the program with Kahn, Peter T. Kirstein, who led the work at University College London (UCL), and Paal Spilling, who led the work at the Norwegian Defence Research Establishment (NDRE), along with three of their team members, Stephen Edge and Andrew Hinchley at UCL, who authored the first IEN (along with their colleague Chris Bennett), and Richard Karp at Stanford.
-The original title of the report was carried over into version 3 (IEN21) and into the list of references in version 4 (IEN55), both published in 1978; the title "Final Report of the Stanford University TCP Project" was adopted in the preface of version 4.
-Cerf and Postel edited version 3 and Postel was the editor of version 4, in which TCP and IP were split into separate protocols.
+TCP version 2, published in 1977 (IEN5), authored by Cerf, states that "Although the list of participants in the TCP work is very long (see ... the final TCP project report), special acknowledgements are due to R. Kahn, R. Tomlinson, Y. Dalal, R. Karp and C. Sunshine for their active participation In the design of TCP."
+At that time, the "Final Report of the Internetwork TCP Project" was to be written by: Cerf, who led the work at Stanford University and had moved to ARPA to manage the program with Kahn; Peter T. Kirstein, who led the work at University College London (UCL); and Paal Spilling, who led the work at the Norwegian Defence Research Establishment (NDRE); and, in addition, three of their team members who were Stephen Edge and Andrew Hinchley at UCL, who authored the first IEN (along with their colleague Chris Bennett who authored several other IENs), and Richard Karp at Stanford.

-The preface of version 3 states that "The evolution from TCP version 2 to version 3 was influenced by many people, but special mention should be made of the work at MIT's Laboratory for Computer Science on the Data Stream Protocol (DSP) by Dave Clark and Dave Reed.
+The preface of version 3, published in 1978 by Cerf and Postel, states that "The evolution from TCP version 2 to version 3 was influenced by many people, but special mention should be made of the work at MIT's Laboratory for Computer Science on the Data Stream Protocol (DSP) by Dave Clark and Dave Reed.
 Many of the specific changes introduced in version 3 were first described by Ray Tomlinson of BBN."
 It goes on to add that "This edition of the specification benefited from the comments of the following reviewers: Michael Padlipsky, Carl Sunshine, John Day, Gary Grossman, and Ray Tomlinson".

-Version 4, edited by Postel, adds "This revised edition of the version 4 specification was influenced by the comments of the following: Vint Cerf, Dick Watson, Carl Sunshine, Danny Cohen, Dave Clark, John Day, Gary Grossman, Jim Mathis, Bill Plummer, Jack Haverty, and the whole TCP Working Group."
-The bibliography of the various TCP versions references papers published by many researchers active in the field at the time.
-The "Final Report" of the "TCP Project", which was orchestrated and funded by ARPA, was published by Cerf in 1980 (IEN151); a few of the people mentioned in the report are named on the plaque.
-Cerf has discussed the role of some in his oral history.
+Postel published version 4 later that year, in which TCP and IP were split into separate protocols, the preface of which notes "This revised edition of the version 4 specification was influenced by the comments of the following: Vint Cerf, Dick Watson, Carl Sunshine, Danny Cohen, Dave Clark, John Day, Gary Grossman, Jim Mathis, Bill Plummer, Jack Haverty, and the whole TCP Working Group."

+The bibliography of each of the TCP versions references papers published by many more researchers active in the field at the time.